-If you are interested in getting a crate for your Cocker Spaniel puppy then you can see some great options on Amazon via this link.
+If you are interested in getting a crate for your Cocker Spaniel puppy for sleeping or travel then you can see some great options on Amazon via this link.

 The correct way to house train your spaniel is easy and does not involve locking your puppy up in some sort of warped puppy incarceration.

 When your puppy wakes up, he’ll need to go to the toilet, so, take him outside.
 Wait for him to do his stuff, praise him for doing it.

 Likewise, after he has had a meal, the pressure of the food will press down and he’ll ‘need to go’.
 So, take him outside to ‘go to the toilet’.
 Again, after the event has been successfully accomplished, praise him and let him know how happy you are that he ‘did it outside’.

 Be watchful, as soon as you see him pattering around in the house, with his nose down, take him outside to ‘do it’, and always make a big fuss of hime when he does.

 If he has an ‘accident’ in the house, then accept responsibility for it because it’s your fault – he is just a baby.

 Be watchful, consistent and before long he’ll get the idea.
 Locking him up in a cage is unnecessary.

 Get a crate by all means – but this should be for your puppy to use as his bed and safe place, not as a prison to stop him from going to the toilet.